Mounted Chasseurs of the Imperial Guard: Service history

 The regiment was at home again by the end of February 1809.
-About this time, it absorbed the Chevau-légers of the Grand Duke of Berg, formerly the Guides de Murat (11 January) and the Guides du Maréchal Mortier (1 February).
+About this time, it absorbed the Chevau-légers of the Grand Duchy of Berg, formerly the Guides de Murat (11 January) and the Guides du Maréchal Mortier (1 February).
 On 5 June, Major Guyot became colonel commandant en second.
 Thiry was made général de brigade in the line and, on the 13th, Daumesnil and Hercule Corbineau were promoted majors.
 At Wagram, the Guard cavalry supported the right flank of MacDonald's great column which struck the decisive blow.
 The regiment suffered at Wagram (6 July), having 5 officers killed and 10 wounded, including the two newly promoted majors, each of whom lost a leg.
 Colonel Guyot was promoted général de brigade (9 August), retaining the command, and Colonel Jean Dieudonné Lion (14th Chasseurs) was brought in as third major of the corps.

 1810 was a quiet year, with only one officer wounded escorting prisoners in Spain.
 On 1 August 1811, the regiment was increased to five squadrons and the vélites were done away with.
 During the year, squadrons were sent successively to serve with the divisions of the Garde in Spain.
 Guyot was promoted général de division, but still retained the command.
 To replace Corbineau and Daumesnil as majors, the regiment received Colonel François d'Haugéranville (6 August) and General Baron Exelmans (24 December).

 On 6 May 1812, General Lefebvre-Desnouettes, who had escaped by breaking his parole, returned from his captivity in England and resumed command of the regiment.
 The chasseurs, five squadrons and the company of Mamluks, went through the Russian campaign, but though they lost 500 men, they only had 10 officers hit.
 At Borodino, they had no officer casualties at all.
-But on 25 October, the day after the battle of Maloyaroslavets, two squadrons, escorting the Emperor on a reconnaissance, were sharply engaged and had 4 officers wounded.
+But on 25 October, the day after the Battle of Maloyaroslavets, two squadrons, escorting the Emperor on a reconnaissance, were sharply engaged and had 4 officers wounded.
 A body of Cossacks appeared suddenly from a wood and charged straight at Napoleon.
 General Rapp and the escort managed to beat them off, but not before one had fought his way to within twenty yards of the Emperor.
 From this day forth, haunted by the fear of captivity, he always carried a bag of poison on a string about his neck.
 The regiment's losses in this campaign must on the whole be attributed not so much to the fighting as to the Russian climate.